JSRocksHQ/jsrockshq.github.io/src/posts/en/how-i-m-using-es6-modules-in-production.md

 ## Next step
 Sourcemaps doesn't work well with this workflow as i'm using Browserify to bundle.
-Perhaps it must be easy to implement.
+Perhaps it should be easy to implement.
 We're starting to rewrite our framework using some ES6 features and of course we'll use modules.
 With our current structure it will be just possible if we build a custom module for Babel, but i don't think it is a good approach.
 Maybe we'll need to rewrite the whole module system we already have.